I'm a first-year computer science Ph.D. student at the Berkeley Artificial Intelligence Research Lab

 .
 Our work on the Leitner Queue Network

-combines ideas from queueing theory, machine learning, and psychology to optimize review scheduling in flashcard software.
+combines ideas from queueing theory and psychology to optimize review scheduling in flashcard software.
 I also worked on the Latent Skill Embedding

 , a probabilistic model of student knowledge and educational content that can be used to recommend personalized lesson sequences in online courses.